 Dalyn from the Seattle, WA area shares:

-“The meaning behind my missioner tattoo; during training camp in July 2016, Kenny Wade said “you don’t have to be on a mission trip to be a missioner.” (*scroll to bottom for definition) I try to treat everyday no matter where I am, as if I am on a mission trip.
+“The meaning behind my missioner tattoo; during training camp in July 2016, Kenny Wade said, “you don’t have to be on a mission trip to be a missioner.” (*scroll to the bottom for definition) I try to treat every day no matter where I am as if I am on a mission trip.
 I am called to serve others no matter where I am.”[Kenny: In September of 2016 I noticed Dalyn had posted pics on her social media of the tattoo she was getting and was reminded of YiM’s relaunch goal to “mark young adults for the mission of Christ” and to have the mission of God tattooed on their heart but this wasn’t exactly what I had in mind…ha!]

 Dalyn: “The balloon represents that I am constantly growing in my relationship with Christ.
 The suitcases represent that no matter how much I grow in Christ, I can use my “baggage” to help connect with others while serving them!”

 “So my “luggage” that I will always have with me is that my dad left me in 2007 but I still have connections with his sisters so I feel like that represents that I will always carry my childhood and the difficulties that I went through.”

 Dalyn: “When I say “treating every day like I’m on a mission trip” I mean treating others how Christ would.
 I notice someone on the side of the road who looks in distress and I can’t pull over or don’t feel comfortable (if I’m by myself) then I’ll take a couple of minutes and pray for that person and simply ask that God will keep them safe in their situation and that if they already don’t know God, that I hope they will hear Him and start following him.
 I also treat everyone with respect.
 I started working retail which really tests your patience but I simply remind myself that I am a child of God and I want to treat others how Christ would treat them.”